gradle/gradle/design-docs/parallel-project-execution.md

 - Increase integration test coverage for multi-project builds, for all forms of execution.
 Add additional integration tests for cases specific to parallel execution.
 - Review and fix thread-safety of: compiler daemon, profiler, task up-to-date checking, dependency resolution and publication code.
 - Warn when project coupling is detected while executing projects in parallel
-- When using the parallel executer, give each project is given a copy of the model.
+- When using the parallel executer, give each project a copy of the model.
 This will prevent things sporadically failing due to timing issues.
 - Gracefully handle multiple failures when executing projects in parallel
 - Buffer all output for a task and only flush to console when it is complete.
 No special handling for large amounts of console output.
 - Provide basic summary status bar for parallel project execution